eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 User's Wallet Instance.
 This includes carrying out attestation revocation checking.

-When discussing attestation revocation, it is essential to realize that in many cases there is a difference between an attestation and the document it represents, for instance a driving licence, passport, recurring medicine prescription, health insurance card, vehicle
+When discussing attestation revocation, it is essential to realise that in many cases there is a difference between an attestation and the document it represents, for instance a driving licence, passport, recurring medicine prescription, health insurance card, vehicle